brandmaier/ggx/README.md

 This package is an add-on to `ggplot2`, the R package for creating awesome graphics, which is based on [The Grammar of Graphics](https://amzn.to/2ef1eWp). `ggplot2` has changed my life as a scientist and developer.
-However, I have terrible memory and with the complexity of `ggplot2`, I forget the same commands again and again.
-So I often end up searching Google for help and then I copy and paste the solution into my R script.
+However, I have terrible memory and I forget the same commands again and again.
+Like, how do you rotate axis labels again?
+Or how do you hide the legend…?
+So I often end up searching the net for help and then I copy and paste the solution I find into my R script.
+And I know at least one more person who does this, too.
 Eventually, I wondered whether we couldn’t save this extra step and just *talk* to ggplot in natural language (similar to a Google search query).
-So, I wrote this package that let’s you issue natural language commands that are translated into ggplot commands.
-This is very likely totally bonkers, and this is how it looks:
+So, I wrote this package that lets us issue natural language commands, which then are translated into ggplot commands.
+This is very likely totally bonkers, and this is how it looks (watch the `gg_` commands below):

     ggplot(data=cars,aes(x=speed, y=dist))+geom_point()+
       gg_("rotate x-axis labels by 90 degrees")+
       gg_("increase font size on x-axis")
-    #> Registered S3 method overwritten by 'sets':
-    #>   method        from
-    #>   print.element ggplot2
-    #> Warning in gghelp(wish = wish, print = FALSE): No clear match found!

 ![](man/figures/README-overview_usage-1.png)